 I’m not saying that you need to start a full on meditation practice, unless that’s what you want, but you can try something easy like turning off the radio while you’re in the car, wait in the grocery store checkout line without checking your phone, or going for a walk by yourself.

 By clearing out the distractions, you will probably find that your mind lets you focus on what’s important.

-How are you planning to simplify your life in 2019?
+How are you planning to simplify your life?